 |---|---|---|

-| Leverage volume and strategic timing | Align purchases with Oracle's Q4 fiscal year-end (AprilβMay).
+| Leverage volume and strategic timing | Align purchases with Oracle's Q4 fiscal year-end (April to May).
 Bundle multiple modules into a single deal.
-Oracle's sales teams have targets and will authorise steeper discounts to close before quarter-end. | 50%+ discount off list price for large enterprise deals.
-Q4 timing alone can unlock 10β15% additional concession. |
+Oracle's sales teams have targets and will authorise steeper discounts to close before quarter-end | 50%+ discount off list price for large enterprise deals.
+Q4 timing alone can unlock 10 to 15% additional concession |

 | Enterprise Agreements and ULAs | For rapid growth, consider an Oracle Unlimited Licence Agreement (ULA) covering specified EBS products for a fixed fee over 3 years.
-You can deploy unlimited licences during the term. | Can reduce per-user cost by 40β70% for high-growth organisations.
-But ULAs carry certification risks at expiry β evaluate carefully. |
+You can deploy unlimited licences during the term | Can reduce per-user cost by 40 to 70% for high-growth organisations.
+But ULAs carry certification risks at expiry.
+Evaluate carefully |

 | Know your requirements exactly | Conduct a thorough internal usage analysis before engaging Oracle.
 Identify required modules, user counts, and growth projections.
-Resist Oracle upselling modules you do not need. | Prevents shelfware β every unused licence incurs 22% annual support with zero business value. |
+Resist Oracle upselling modules you do not need | Prevents shelfware.
+Every unused licence incurs 22% annual support with zero business value |

-| Negotiate contractual protections | Include price holds on future purchases, caps on support fee increases, softened audit clauses (reasonable notice, defined scope), and the right to reassign licences. | Protects long-term economics.
-A support uplift cap of 3% instead of 8% saves hundreds of thousands over a decade. |
+| Negotiate contractual protections | Include price holds on future purchases, caps on support fee increases, softened audit clauses (reasonable notice, defined scope), and the right to reassign licences | Protects long-term economics.
+A support uplift cap of 3% instead of 8% saves hundreds of thousands over a decade |

 | Use competitive pressure | Demonstrate genuine evaluation of SAP, Workday, or Oracle Cloud ERP alternatives.
-Oracle's retention instinct motivates better pricing when they believe you might leave. | Most effective when accompanied by real evaluation data.
-Can unlock 10β20% additional discount beyond standard volume pricing. |
+Oracle's retention instinct motivates better pricing when they believe you might leave | Most effective when accompanied by real evaluation data.
+Can unlock 10 to 20% additional discount beyond standard volume pricing |

-| Negotiate support terms separately | Push for multi-year fixed support pricing, eliminate annual uplift, or negotiate reduced support on non-production environments. | Can freeze support costs for 3β5 years, preventing compounding uplift that erodes budget predictability. |
+| Negotiate support terms separately | Push for multi-year fixed support pricing, eliminate annual uplift, or negotiate reduced support on non-production environments | Can freeze support costs for 3 to 5 years, preventing compounding uplift that erodes budget predictability |

 Oracle's pricing model is a negotiation by design.
 List prices exist to anchor high and then concede.
 Arm your sourcing team with data: industry benchmarks, analyst reports on typical discounts, and a detailed understanding of your usage.
-A well-prepared buyer with genuine alternatives can secure 50β60% off list, contractual protections on future pricing, and waived support uplift.
-An unprepared buyer pays significantly more for the same software β not just today, but for every year of support that follows.
+A well-prepared buyer with genuine alternatives can secure 50 to 60% off list, contractual protections on future pricing, and waived support uplift.
+An unprepared buyer pays significantly more for the same software, not just today, but for every year of support that follows.
+For a detailed negotiation playbook, see our Oracle EBS Cost Optimisation and Negotiation Strategies guide.

 | Dimension | Oracle EBS (On-Premises) | Oracle Cloud ERP (SaaS) |